strike65/SwiftyBoost/README.md

 SwiftyBoost gives Swift developers direct access to Boost.Math special functions through a thin, type-safe wrapper.
 The package keeps Swift ergonomics—generics, errors, and platform availability—while reusing Boost’s battle-tested numerical algorithms via a small C++ bridge target.

+## Disclaimer

+Any bugs, crashes, numerical inaccuracies, or documentation mistakes in this Swift wrapper are solely the responsibility of the author of this package.
+They are not affiliated with, caused by, or endorsed by Boost or Boost.org.
+The Boost libraries are used here via headers and are respected as upstream dependencies; any wrapper-side behavior or errors should be reported to this project, not to Boost.

 ## Features
 - Gamma, Beta, error, Bessel, Airy, Legendre (including Legendre–Stieltjes quadrature polynomials), Gegenbauer, Jacobi, Jacobi elliptic functions, Jacobi theta functions, Hermite, elliptic (Legendre/Carlson forms, Jacobi Zeta, Heuman’s lambda), Lambert W, Owen's T, and other high-precision helpers.
 - Probability distributions with Boost-backed implementations: